I CARE

 Notes

 The video uses cinematic techniques, such as the repetition of everyday gestures and a quasi-documentary visual language, to mark routines as political terrain.
 These scenes are interrupted by short, stylized inserts of classic pin-up iconography.
-In these, the protagonists pose in positions that traditionally portray women as desirable objects.
-This breach creates a double shift: The “perfect house-husband” is simultaneously staged as a sex object — a satirical reversal of the “male gaze” (Laura Mulvey) that exposes its mechanisms.
+In these, the men pose in positions that traditionally portray women as desirable objects.
+This refraction creates a double shift: The “perfect house-husband” is simultaneously staged as a sex object — a parodistic reversal of the “male gaze” (Laura Mulvey) that exposes its mechanisms.

 The irony here functions not merely as a punchline, but as a strategic method of making things visible.
-The film explores questions of the body, labour, and the viewpoint, and shows how deeply hegemonic gender roles are inscribed in everyday practices as well as in visual cultural techniques.
+The film explores questions of the body, labour, and the gendered gaze, and shows how deeply hegemonic gender roles are inscribed in everyday practices as well as in visual cultural techniques.